Professional Boundaries Statement

 Statements such as these are designed to inform clients and colleagues about possible conflicts of interest, and the measures that are being taken to ensure that these are mitigated.

 In my personal life I have a background of being in both long term “mono” relationships, and a period of being actively polysexual.
-I am straight but I do not use or define myself in terms of pronouns, because this seems like a different way of labeling to me.
+I am male and straight but I do not use or define myself in terms of pronouns, because this seems like a different way of labeling to me.
 I respect other people’s choice to do so.
-I self identify as male and do not accept the judgemental label of “CIS”.
 I attend various identity events and trainings, usually at post graduate level as well as socially, and it is quite possible that a client who self identifies as part of a group might find themselves in brief contact with me at such an event.
 This activity assists me in being gender identity knowledgeable, not just gender identity friendly.

 In my personal life I have a very deeply embedded sense of faith and faith practice, especially Mindfulness and Taoist based.
 This helps guide me in pastoral and faith based work where it is requested.
 This makes me faith knowledgeable, not just faith-friendly.
 Clients may notice references online or in faith publications about the fact that I have been ordained as a spiritual humanist and multifaith clergy.
 Clients may also find reference to my historic role as a Professor within an Interfaith Seminary (Church college effectively) based in New York (2000-2008 approx).
 I also attend trainings and practice of mindfulness and other Buddhist psychology practices, and Taoist based martial arts.
 I have also occasionally provide articles or blog entries on faith issues.
 As part of being an office bearer in different faith related groups my full legal name is unusual and might be visible online, although in social and professional like I am simply “Stuart”.